Zabrane/erl-emp/specifications/emp.md

 Fields have the following meaning:

 - Error code: a 8 bit integer identifying the error.
-Codes 0 to 127 are reserved.
-- Extension id: if the error code is 3 (extension error), the 8 bit integer identifying the extension.
-- Extension error code: if the error code is 3 (extension error), an 8 bit integer identifying the error.
-Refer to the documentation of the extension to interpret the code.
 - Error message: a character string describing the error.

 The following error codes are currently defined: